Specialist Dementia Care at Stanfield

 Dementia care brings a unique set of challenges.
-Through a person-centered approach we provide an outstanding level of care for people experiencing the disease.
+But, through a person-centered approach we provide outstanding levels of care for those experiencing the disease.

-Our specialist dementia care nurses, who have achieved their Diploma in Dementia Care, are at the forefront of delivering this continued learning commitment among our nursing home team.
+Our specialist nurses have achieved their Diploma in Dementia Care.
+So, they are at the forefront of delivering this continued learning commitment among our nursing home team.

-They are responsible for maintaining and raising the level of dementia care our care home provides, through a mixture of formal and informal education and training.
+In fact, they are responsible for maintaining and raising the level of dementia care our care home provides.
+This is through formal and informal education and training.

 Our first and foremost commitment in our approach to caring for our residents with dementia, is that we must take into consideration, and act on, what they want to achieve as individuals on a daily basis.

 We actively engage residents in the planning, developing and monitoring stages of their care.
-They are at the centre of the decision making process, along with their families.
-Doing so helps us to to make sure the dementia care we are providing them always meets their needs.
+They are at the centre of the decision making process.
+Along with their families.
+As a result, we can make sure the dementia care we are providing them always meets their needs.

 Dementia can affect communication.
-Therefore, we always make sure that we are using appropriate communication methods so that people can continue to be a real partner in the decision making process.
+Therefore, we always make sure that we are using appropriate communication methods.
+By doing so, people can continue to be a real partner in the decision making process.

 Music Therapy and Dementia